aronbeal/doctrine-foreign-key-checks/README.md

 ## Usage:

 - Include the command in the appropriate directory in your Symfony repository.
-- Invoke as a console command, e.g. ` doctrine:schema:toggle-foreign-key-checks 1` or `doctrine:schema:toggle-foreign-key-checks 0`
+- Invoke as a console command, e.g. `bin/console doctrine:schema:toggle-foreign-key-checks 1` or `bin/console doctrine:schema:toggle-foreign-key-checks 0`